-My mom used to sew all her clothes because it was less expensive to sew than purchase, but now DIY sewing projects can cost more than buying premade.
+My mom used to sew all her clothes because it was less expensive to sew than purchase, but now DIY sewing projects can cost more than buying premade ones.

-That’s when I started wondering how to get cheap fabric.
+That’s when I started looking for sources for fabric to repurpose.
 Because using cheap fabric is one of the best ways to practice sewing!
 And, inexpensive fabric is also great for sewing a test garment before using your expensive fabric to make the real one.

-I’ll show you where to get cheap fabric and how to start thinking of the items around you as potential sources.
+I’ll show you how to get cheap fabric and how to start thinking of the items around you as potential sources.

-Clothing & Household Goods to Repurpose – Ideas
+Ideas Clothing & Household Goods to Repurpose

 Repurposing is my absolute favorite way to get inexpensive fabric.
-You can use almost any household good or clothing item for something if you think hard enough.
+You can use almost any fabric-based household or clothing item for something if you think hard enough.

-Here are some of my favorite household items to reuse as cheap fabric sources and some examples of what I’ve done with them.
+Here’s a quick list of some of my favorite household items to reuse as cheap fabric sources and some examples of what I’ve done with them.

-- Pillowcases (you can turn these into smaller toddler pillowcases even!)
+- Pillowcases (You can turn these into smaller toddler pillowcases even!)

 - Old fleece blankets (turn into baby sleepsacks or toddler pajamas)

-Now, if you have kids to sew for or like to sew doll clothes, you can take any large pieces of clothing you have and refashion them to fit smaller people, for example.
-Here are my favorite pieces of clothing to upcycle to new creations.
+If you have kids to sew for or like to sew doll clothes, you can take larger adult pieces of clothing and refashion them to fit smaller people, for example.

 - Large dresses

-- Denim jeans
+- Denim jeans (quilt blocks, anyone?!)

 - Pajama pants (these are so simple to turn into DIY pajama shorts.)